Chronology

 five-string bluegrass fiddle back, handmade in Oregon by Chet Bishop, Luthier.

-Different angle of the light sets it afire from within.
+A Different angle of the light sets it afire from within.

 Five-String Instrument #14: Oliver Five String Fiddle

-Bruce Harvie, of the Orcas Island Tonewood company, sold me the Big Leaf Maple for the back, sides and neck of this instrument.
-I was given some very straight-grained Douglas fir which proved a good choice for the front plate.
-The instrument has a big deep voice, very strong and clear across all five strings.
+Bruce Harvie, the owner of the Orcas Island Tonewood company, sold me the Big Leaf Maple for the back, sides and neck of this instrument.
+In addition, another friend gave me some very straight-grained Douglas Fir.
+The instrument is loosely patterned after the 1728 “Milanollo by Antonio Stradivarius.

-Douglas Fir Front plate of Five-string Fiddle #14.
+Douglas Fir Front Plate

 Five-String Instrument #13: Oliver Five String Fiddle (SOLD)